slamora/brackets-wiki/Troubleshooting.md

 This is the file path that Brackets uses to launch Chrome.
 If this is not correct, then try reinstalling the Chrome browser at this location.

+### Uninstall/Reinstall Chrome

+When uninstalling Google Chrome on Windows, some users have reported problems with Registry settings that are not removed.
+If uninstalling and reinstalling Chrome still does not fix problem, try deleting Registry settings in the following locations before re-installling:

+* HKEY_CURRENT_USER\SOFTWARE\Google\Chrome\
+* HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome\

+**Warning:** Editing the Windows Registry can easily cause problems with your system, so edit it manually at your own risk.
+Another option is to use a tool such as Revo Uninstaller to uninstall Chrome.

 ### Re-install Brackets

 On Windows, you may run into issues starting Live Preview if you installed Chrome after installing Brackets.
 In that case, re-installing Brackets should fix the problem.